zongmianli/Parkour-dataset/README.md

 cd ${parkour_dataset}
 source lib/video_to_frames.sh ${parkour_dataset}
 ```
-As an alternative, we provide a set of pre-extracted frames which can be downloaded from [here](https://www.di.ens.fr/willow/research/motionforcesfromvideo/data/Parkour-dataset-frames.zip)
+As an alternative, we provide a set of pre-extracted frames which can be downloaded from [here](https://www.di.ens.fr/willow/research/motionforcesfromvideo/Parkour-dataset/Parkour-dataset-frames.zip) (1.38 GB).

 ## Computing motion and force estimation errors